Single-Cell, Spatial Analysis

 Human Cell Atlas: A Spatially Resolved Map of Human Breast Tissue

 The mission of the Human Cell Atlas is to create comprehensive reference maps of all human cells to describe and define the cellular basis of health and disease.
 An upcoming Nature Research webinar will illustrate how spatial phenotyping with CODEX can enhance the biological insights from Human Cell Atlas initiatives.
-Using the Human Breast Cell Atlas project as an example, Dr. Kessenbrock will discuss how his team discovered unique cellular niches within the breast tissue microenvironment and how their spatial proximity gives us a more comprehensive view of the biology underlying each sample.
+In an on-demand webinar, Dr. Kai Kessenbrock — using the Human Breast Cell Atlas project as an example — discusses how his team discovered unique cellular niches within the breast tissue microenvironment and how their spatial proximity gives us a more comprehensive view of the biology underlying each sample.

 A Single-Cell GPS to Discover Novel Spatial Biomarkers in FFPE Tissues